HannesHolste/PCQueue-Android-App/README.md

 ===============================

 # Overview
-An Android application that was developed part-time over the course of 7 weeks with a team of 5, as a series of iterations using the agile methodology and working live with customers, in CSE110 at UC San Diego.

-The application can be used to report and view queue times at restaurants (though currently the database only contains information on Price Center, UC San Diego restaurants).
-It supports multiple concurrent users and offline use, enclosed in a gorgeous user interface that mostly conforms to Android's latest Material Design guidelines.
+The application can be used to report and view queue times at restaurants (though currently the database only contains information on Price Center restaurants).
+It supports multiple concurrent users and offline use, enclosed in a user interface that mostly conforms to Android's latest Material Design guidelines.

 # Compatibility
 The application supports a minimum Android API level 21.
 It has been tested in the following environments: